Status: Fairly common regular resident southeast. Rare casual fall, winter and spring visitor elsewhere.

 Distribution in the Platte River Valley is limited to Sarpy and Douglas Cos; the only Platte River Valley reports north and west of Washington Co are 2 May 2011 and 8 Sep 2009 at Hormel Park, Fremont, Dodge Co, 15 Aug 2007 at Ames, Dodge Co, 19 Feb 2017 Dodge Co, and 11 May 2008 Platte Co.
 The few spring reports from Hall and Adams Cos may be of birds moving up the Big Blue Valley (see Spring).
 Titmouses are scarce even in Schramm SP, Sarpy Co; none were found in two visits Apr 2018 (Wayne Mollhoff, pers. comm.).

 As suggested by CBC data cited above, occurrence in Lancaster Co is uncommon to rare.
 There are 60+ records for Lancaster Co, most from Pioneers Park and Wilderness Park, but occurrence is inconsistent; one at Wilderness Park 26 May 2011 was the active observer’s first in five years, one in a Lincoln yard 21 Apr 2013 was “at long last”, four at Wilderness Park 21 Apr 2013 were the observer’s first there in 14 years, and another there 9 May was the observer’s only sighting for the spring period.
-However, singles were at each of three feeders in Lincoln 18-19 Feb 2017.
+However, singles were at each of three feeders in Lincoln 18-19 Feb 2017 and sngles were at Wilderness Park 24 and 25 Sep 2019.

 In the Big Blue River drainage, most reports are from Homestead National Monument, Gage Co, where there are 50+ reports, dating back to 2 Feb 1962.
 One was in the Beatrice City Park 28 Aug 2016.
 North and west of this site, reports are few.
 In Saline Co, one observer has only four records in about 18 years: Jun 1990, 25 Dec 1992, 18 Oct 2000, and 8-19 Dec 2001.
 Also in Saline Co, one was along the Big Blue River 16 Feb 2013 and one observer reported one bird each year 14-17 Feb 2014-2017.